 Le Grand Bleu – Hôtel du département des Bouches-du-Rhône

-Brian Clarke and Will Alsop’s collaboration on 'Le Grand Bleu', the Hôtel du département des Bouches-du-Rhône in Marseille.
+Brian Clarke and Will Alsop’s collaboration on 'Le Grand Bleu', the headquarters and council chamber of the Département des Bouches-du-Rhône in Marseille.
 Clarke was responsible for the cladding and colouration of the building, conceived as a 'skin of art' and rendered entirely through a novel technique he devised utilising ceramic glaze; Clarke's signature calligraphic line forms a 1,200 m2 composition in bands of ceramic glaze across the façade along the whole of the west elevation.
 Conceived at various times as vermillion, and then green, the resolved colour is a distinct, Mediterranean ultramarine close to the colour devised by painter Yves Klein.
 At the time of its construction in 1994, the Hôtel du Département (first nicknamed 'The House of Smurfs' by the Marseillais, and at its inauguration 'Le Grand Bleu' by President François Mitterrand) was, together with the Corbusier building on the Prado, the largest building constructed in Marseille during the 20th century.
 Shortlisted for the 1997 Stirling Prize, it is considered a major work of late 20th century architecture.
 The architectural model of the final proposal was exhibited at Alsop's solo show of the scheme at The Mayor Gallery in 1994, and later at the Tony Shafrazi Gallery in the exhibition Brian Clarke: Art in Architecture.